Satellite-im/Core-PWA/README.md

 ## Install Submodules

 Run `git submodule update --init --recursive` to pull down the submodules.
 This will pull down the `android` and `electron` submodules.
-We want Satellite.im to be as modular as possible so you only get what you want when you clone the project.
-Other folders like `locales` and `cypress` will be moved out later but we need a way to avoid git submodule issues when we are in heavy devleopment.

 ## Running Locally

 To start running locally complete the Environment setup and then run `yarn dev`.

-## Running the e2e/integration/cypress tests
+## Running cypress tests

 ```
  npx cypress run --browser chrome